Chapter 21 : Chapter Twenty-One - Avrille

 I groaned in embarrassment.
 “I’m sorry!”

 Severus laughed.
-It was a loud, healthy-sounding laugh I had never heard him use before.
+It was a loud, healthy-sounding laugh I’d never heard him use before.
 “I love you, Avrille,” he said, pressing his forehead against mine.
 Tears started to flow from my eyes again, blurring my vision of him.
 Severus lightly kissed the trail the tears had made from my eyes down to the corners of my mouth.
 His fingertips softly caressed the space on my throat left bare above my scarf.
-I sincerely doubt he realized that he could have had all of me at that moment if he had wanted.
+I sincerely doubt he realized that he could’ve had all of me at that moment, if he’d wanted.
 His kiss had completely dissolved my remaining willpower.
 I wanted to be completely his.

-From faraway the castle bell sounded nine o’clock.
-Severus straightened when he heard it and put his hands on my shoulders.
+From faraway, the castle bell sounded nine o’clock with an almost mournful peal that echoed across the forested hills.
+Severus straightened when he heard it and rested his hands on my shoulders.

 I sighed heavily.
-The night seemed to have passed in an instant.
+The evening seemed to have passed in an instant.

-“We better go then,” I said, smearing the last of my tears with my already damp sleeve.
+“We’d better go, then,” I said, smearing the last of my tears with my already damp sleeve.
 Severus still had his hands firmly on my shoulders.

 “I don’t want to go back yet.
 I don’t want to leave you.”

-“I’ll go but… just one more kiss.”
-Severus pulled me to him once more and kissed me passionately as though this night was the only time we would ever be together like this.
-Then Severus roughly pulled himself away and took a step back as though he didn’t trust himself if he were near me.
+“I’ll go but … just one more kiss.”
+Severus pulled me to him once more and kissed me passionately as though this night were the only time we’d ever be together like this.
+Then Severus roughly pulled himself away and took a step back, perhaps not trusting himself if he were near me.

 “Cheer up, I’ll see you at breakfast,” I said, as much for my own conciliation as his.
-I ran a finger down his cheek.
+I stepped forward to run a finger down his cheek.

 “It won’t be the same,” he replied, almost angrily.
 Then he softened his tone, “We’re going to have to be very careful.”
 The remaining rush left in me from his kiss froze cold.

-Believe me, I had already been thinking about it.
-There were probably already at least some people who were suspicious of us.
+Believe me, I’d already been thinking about it.
+As it was, there were probably at least a couple people who were suspicious of us.
 Everyone had seen Severus tell-off Lockhart at the Solstice Ball.
-Ok, that could have just seemed like Severus being chivalrous… But then Hagrid had seen us two together at the Three Broomsticks.
+Ok, that could’ve just seemed like Severus being chivalrous.
+But then Hagrid had seen us two together at the Three Broomsticks.
 Would Hagrid be inclined to gossip?
-Perhaps if he got enough beer into him… Professor Sprout had then seen us exiting the carriage together.
-But she had seemed too concerned with the mandrakes and the blizzard to really notice.
-Or had she just been being discreet?
+Perhaps if he got enough beer into him … Professor Sprout had then seen us exiting the carriage together, but she’d seemed too concerned with the mandrakes and the blizzard to really notice.
+Or was she just being discreet?
 Half the population of Hogsmeade had just watched us pass through an hour ago, but everyone would most likely be too absorbed in their own holiday joys to take note of a couple of Hogwarts teachers.
-I chewed my thumbnail as I started to relive all of the time Severus and I had spent amongst the company of others within the last couple of weeks.
+I chewed my thumbnail as I started to analyze all of the time Severus and I had spent in the company of others within the last couple of weeks.
 Now that I knew for sure he had been in love with me, our behaviour around each other seemed that much more obvious.